Peginterferon alfa-2b: Melanoma

 For high-risk melanoma, it is used as an adjuvant therapy to surgery in some countries.
-It was first approved for the purpose by FDA on March 29, 2011, based on a single phase III trial.
+It was first approved for the purpose by FDA on 29 March 2011, based on a single phase III trial.

 The usage remains controversial — frequency of severe side-effects is high, overall survival benefits substantially vary across different trials, and there is no consensus on the dosage regimen.
 Meta-analyses have suggested that the drug might be more helpful for patients with ulcerated primary lesion.

 COVID-19

 On 23 April 2021, the Drugs Controller General of India approved emergency use of the medication (upon a request by Cadila Healthcare; trade name is Virafin) for treating moderate COVID-19 infections.
 No publication (or preprint) yet exists; the phase II trial was poorly designed and not robust.

 Side effects

 Adverse side effects are common and often require dose reduction or outright discontinuation.

-Common side effects include fatigue, headache, insomnia, depression, mood swings, hair loss, nausea, diarrhea, myalgia and associated skeletal pain, anorexia, fever etc. Relatively rare effects include imbalance of thyroid hormones, xerostomia, thrombocytopenia, hepatomegaly, pharyngitis, cough, psychosis, rashes, arrythmia, anemia etc. Severe side effects may include a range of potentially fatal neuropsychiatric, autoimmune, ischemic, or infectious disorders.
+Common side effects include fatigue, headache, insomnia, depression, mood swings, hair loss, nausea, diarrhea, myalgia and associated skeletal pain, anorexia, fever etc. Relatively rare effects include imbalance of thyroid hormones, xerostomia, thrombocytopenia, hepatomegaly, pharyngitis, cough, psychosis, rashes, arrhythmia, anemia etc. Severe side effects may include a range of potentially fatal neuropsychiatric, autoimmune, ischemic, or infectious disorders.